rohits21/task_management_backend/Readme.md

 ## Example .env Configuration

-Below is an example structure of the `.env` file without revealing sensitive values:
+Below is an example structure of the `.env` file

 ```env
 PORT=<your-port>